 1. Savings and Money Market Yields Are Paltry

 BankDirect’s savings account yields a paltry 0.10% on all balances.
-The non-mileage money market is arguably even worse, yielding 0.15% only on balances above $10,000.
-It bears noting that these yields haven’t budged since the early 2010s, when prevailing interest rates were much lower.
+The money market is arguably even worse, yielding 0.15% only on balances above $10,000.
+It bears noting that these yields haven’t budged since the early 2010s.

-If you want greater yields on BankDirect’s savings products, you need to look to its traditional CDs, mileage CDs, or mileage money market.
-However, if you prefer less restrictive savings and money market accounts that pay cash (rather than miles), other banks are likely to be more attractive.
-For instance, EverBank’s money market yields 1.01% for the first year and 0.61% thereafter.
+If you want greater yields on BankDirect’s savings products, you need to look to its traditional CDs.
+However, if you prefer less restrictive savings and money market accounts that pay cash, other banks (such as TIAA Bank) are more attractive.

 2. Maintenance Fees May Be Tough to Avoid

-Some BankDirect accounts, particularly the mileage accounts, come with hard-to-avoid maintenance fees.
-In some cases, such as Mileage Checking with Interest ($12 monthly on all balances), they’re impossible to avoid.
+Some BankDirect accounts come with hard-to-avoid maintenance fees.
+In some cases, they’re impossible to avoid.
 If you’d prefer not to worry about maintenance fees at all, no-fee accounts at Ally Bank and other competitors may be a better choice.

 3. No Mobile App or Mobile-Friendly Website

 BankDirect doesn’t offer a mobile app, nor does it have a particularly mobile-friendly website.
 This is definitely a disadvantage for people who prefer to do their banking from a mobile device, and places BankDirect in a distinct minority of online and traditional banks that haven’t yet made the leap to mobile.

 4. High Minimum Balance Is Problematic for CDs